 1971-S DCAM Half Dollar Value

+The 1971-S DCAM represents the pinnacle of 1971 proof production, and authentication is essential.
 Common counterfeiting methods include poor surface texturing and pixelated design transfers.
-To verify authenticity, collectors should check for proper weight dimensions, uniform edge reeding, and crisp details in the hair.
-Additionally, it’s essential to examine for any casting seams or file marks, which can indicate a fake.
+Genuine examples should show proper weight and diameter, uniform reeded edges, and crisp hair detail — examine carefully for any casting seams or file marks that indicate a fake.

-In terms of wear assessment, PR69 specimens may show only the slightest imperfections, while PR70 Deep Cameo examples must maintain flawless surfaces, free from scratches, spots, or handling marks, while preserving maximum contrast intensity.
+In terms of grading standards, PR69 DCAM specimens may show only the slightest blemishes under magnification, while PR70 Deep Cameo examples must maintain completely flawless surfaces with no scratches, spots, or handling marks while preserving maximum contrast.
+The 1971-S PR69 DCAM holds a $12,000 peak auction record from 2019, illustrating the extraordinary premiums placed on registry-quality specimens.

 1971-S DCAM Half Dollar Price/Grade Chart